 We have seen that arson not only destroys homes and lives, but it can devastate the environment.
 Reducing arson helps to protect the places we live, work, learn and spend our leisure time.
 We want to protect our communities from anti-social behaviour linked to fire setting, such as fly-tipping, dangerous or illegal waste burning and vandalism within schools and colleges In the last few years we have also seen an increase in the threat of arson arising from domestic abuse and violence in the home and through our collective aims, we will strive to both identify these events through wider awareness of each of the Joint Arson Group Partners to bring such perpetrators to justice while at the same time ensuring an effective response is in place to support victims of such a crime.
 We want to deliver a cultural shift across Wales so that communities view arson as socially unacceptable and are active in terms of community resilience.

-The Welsh Arson Reduction Strategy lays out our approach to achieve a sustained reduction in the incidence and impact of arson across Wales.
+The Welsh Arson Reduction Strategy (PDF, 653Kb) lays out our approach to achieve a sustained reduction in the incidence and impact of arson across Wales.
 It has been developed by the Strategic Arson Reduction Board and it will be delivered by the Joint Arson Group.

 Arson and fire related crime can lead to: